AmericanPresidentJimmyCarter/yasd-discord-bot/manual/README.md

 - `--nsfw-prompt-detection`: Use BERT through detoxify to detect potentially offensive or NSFW prompts.

 - `--nsfw-wordlist <wordlist>`:  Reject any prompts if they contain a word within a wordlist.
 The wordlist should be strings separated by newlines.
+Any strings prefixed with `r/` and suffixed with `/` will be tested as regular expressions instead.

 - `--restrict-all-to-channel <channel_id>`: Discord channel ID to restrict all your commands to.